2018ik/2018ik.github.io/_wiki/full_time_training.markdown

 This is the foundational class of the full-time training.
 Much like how eating, drinking and breathing are foundational to physically living, this class is foundational and will impact every other class we have in the training.

+If we don't have a good basis in the Word, it's impossible for us to grasp the revelation it contains.
-If we don't have a good grasp of the revelation concerning the Triune God, our concept regarding the New Jerusalem will be warped.
-Likewise, if we don't have a good basis in the Word, it's impossible for us to grasp the revelation it contains.
+Likewise, of we don't have a good grasp of the revelation concerning the Triune God, our concept regarding the New Jerusalem will be warped.

 ## Regulations